Keeping You and Your Pets Safe Without Power in Winter

 Be sure you know how to keep everyone entertained through those long days!

-Here are some indoor games that are simple, fun and will keep your pets engaged and sleepy enough afterwards to stay down all night.
+Here are some indoor games that are simple, fun and will keep you and your pets engaged and sleepy enough afterwards to stay down all night.

 Special Care for the Elderly and Infirm Pets

-Senior pets are going to need some extra attention.
-If your pets are on medication for pain, keep a close eye on them as the Rx can slow their metabolism, making it extra hard to stay warm.
+Senior and infirm pets are going to need some extra attention.
+If your pets are on medication for pain, keep a close eye on them as the Rx can slow their metabolism, making it extra hard for their bodies to stay warm.

 You’ll want to be cautious walking them on that ice as well, particularly if they already have painful hips or joints.